-Points Available 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement · The content and delivery blend seamlessly to craft an exceptional, professional caliber experience.
-The content and delivery work to offer a strong speech.
-With minor revisions and delivery tweaks, the speech could be considered a professional-level effort.
-The speech is commendable for its effort and on-topic substance.
-Revisions throughout sections of the text and coaching for delivery are recommended.
+Points Available 20-16 15-11 10-6 5 -1 Accomplished Commendable Developing Needs Improvement · an exceptional, professional caliber work to offer a strong speech.
+With minor revisions and delivery tweaks, the speech could be considered a commendable for its effort and on-topic substance.
 The speech delivers limited impact.
 The speech's delivery and content have significant room for improvement.